aardappel/lobster/docs/source/README_FIRST.md

 reference](language_reference.html).
 Check out the [style guide](style_guide.html) before you write lots of code :) Read about the [type system](type_checker.html) or [memory management](memory_management.html).
+The [language spec](language_spec.html) has more detail on the exact behavior of current language features.

 Building Lobster
 ----------------